stamatispetalas/stamatispetalas.github.io/_pages/about.md

   - /about.html
 ---

-I'm Stamatis, a postdoc Researcher of Physical Oceanography at Democritus University of Thrace, Xanthi.
+I'm Stamatis, a postdoc Researcher in Physical Oceanography at Democritus University of Thrace, Xanthi.
 My affiliation is with the [Department of Environmental Engineering](https://env.duth.gr/en/) and the [Laboratory of Ecological Engineering & Technology](https://env.duth.gr/en/laboratories/lab5/).

 On this site I'm covering most aspects of my academic work and